Part 1: AOFM Overview

 Role, function, outcome and program structure

 The AOFM is responsible for the management of Australian Government debt.
-The AOFM also manages the government’s cash balances and invests in very low risk financial assets, which in recent years has been in the form of term deposits with the Reserve Bank of Australia (RBA).
+The AOFM also manages the Government’s cash balances and invests in low risk financial assets, which in recent years has been confined to term deposits with the Reserve Bank of Australia (RBA).

 The objectives of the AOFM are to:

-- facilitate the government’s ability to meet its cash outlay requirements as and when they fall due; and
+- Facilitate government cash outlay requirements as and when they fall due.

-The AOFM’s debt management activities include the issuance of Treasury Bonds and Treasury Indexed Bonds.
-To support the efficient operation of the markets for these debt instruments, a securities lending facility that allows financial market participants to borrow bonds is maintained on behalf of the AOFM by the RBA.
+The AOFM’s debt and cash management activities include the issuance of Treasury Bonds, Treasury Indexed Bonds and Treasury Notes.
+To support the efficient operation of the markets for Treasury Bonds and Treasury Indexed Bonds, a securities lending facility that allows financial market participants to borrow bonds is maintained on behalf of the AOFM by the RBA.

 The AOFM is part of the Treasury portfolio.
-It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament.
-The AOFM is a listed entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) which requires it to maintain its own accounts.
-It is responsible for compliance with the PGPA Act separately to the Treasury.
+It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament and the public.
+However, it is a listed entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and maintains its own accounts and is responsible for compliance with the Act separately to the Treasury.
 AOFM staff are employed under the Public Service Act 1999.

-For budgetary purposes, the AOFM’s activities comprise one program directed to achieve the following outcome on behalf of the Australian Government: — the advancement of macroeconomic growth and stability.
-This outcome is pursued through the effective operation by issuing debt securities into financial markets, investing in financial assets; and managing debt, investment and cash portfolios.
-The AOFM aims to manage government debt for which it is responsible at least cost, subject to an acceptable level of risk.
-The government’s policy objectives at a point in time, and over time of supporting the AGS market in order to maintain ready access to global financial markets, underpin the AOFM’s planned activities from year-to-year.
+For budgetary purposes, the AOFM’s activities comprise one program that is directed to achieve the following outcome on behalf of the Australian Government: — the advancement of macroeconomic growth and stability.
+This is pursued through the effective operation of financial markets by issuing debt and investing in financial assets (through the ABSF and SFSF programs); and managing debt, investments and cash.
+The AOFM aims to manage the debt for which it is responsible at least cost, subject to an acceptable level of risk.
+It also takes into account the Government’s policy objectives of supporting the AGS market when planning and executing issuance programs.

-Mr Rob Nicholl, CEO, has been the accountable authority of AOFM for the entire reporting period.
+Mr Robert Nicholl, CEO, has been the accountable authority of AOFM for the entire reporting period.

-A ‘middle office’ (Enterprise Assurance and Performance) oversights separation of the back and front office functions through maintaining complementary frameworks for enterprise risk and assurance (including the internal audit function) and the coordination of outsourced legal services, and compliance with the AOFM’s obligations under relevant legal, regulatory and delegated powers.
+A ‘middle office’ (Enterprise Assurance and Performance) oversights separation of the back and front office functions through maintaining complementary frameworks for enterprise risk and assurance (including audit) and the coordination of outsourced legal services, and compliance with the AOFM’s obligations under relevant legal, regulatory and delegated powers.
 It also undertakes performance monitoring of the various portfolio and transaction activities.

-This overall structure provides for an appropriate segregation of duties — consistent with high standard financial industry protocols.
+This overall structure provides for an appropriate segregation of duties — consistent with financial industry best practice.